bobmanary/ui-router-marionette/README.md

 ## To do:
+### Router

-- Better documentation
+- Fill in documentation
 - Missing state options
-- Behavior for active state class toggling
+- Add a Marionette Behavior for active state class toggling
-- Better separation of core code and example app
-- Improve example app
 - Investigate Marionette 3 support
+- Building as a release library (including better separation of router code and example app)

+### Example App
-- ...everything.
+- Auth redirect
+- Editing models with dirty checking before state changes

 ## Usage: